Transport in Birmingham: Canals

 There are no navigable rivers: the Rea, on which the city was founded, is little more than a culverted stream, and the Tame, which passes through some northern suburbs, is not navigable.
 The River Cole, which runs through the south-east of the city through to the north-west, is too shallow for anything bigger than a raft.

 Birmingham public transport statistics

-The average time which public transport users in Birmingham spend commuting per day (as such, chiefly to and from work) on a weekday is 94 min; 38% of such users commmute for more than 120 minutes.
-The average amount of time people wait at a stop or station for public transport is 11 mins.
-The average distance people ride in a trip with public transport is 6.6 km; 10% of users travel more than 12 km in any leg of their public transport journey per day.

-Public transport maps

-Birmingham public transport maps are available from Network West Midlands as follows: